Friday, January 16, 2026

 · Areas with moisture/water, dirt/debris, oil, or chemicals.

-· Areas which exposes wires to scraping, or shock/vibration
+· Areas that expose wires to scraping, or shock/vibration

 With these conditions in mind, you need to select the right kind of cable harness that will ensure protection from failures and insulation breakdowns.